 The Steering Committee then resolved to establish a COPD Guidelines Implementation Committee and a Guidelines Evaluation Committee.
 The terms of reference of the Evaluation Committee included scientific assessment of the impact of the guidelines on clinical practice and rigorous examination of the relevant medical literature to ensure the guidelines remain up to date.
 Any suggested modifications have been circulated to members of the COPD Coordinating Committee and other key stakeholders prior to ratification.
 This version of the guidelines has been submitted to the COPD Special Interest Group of the Thoracic Society of Australia and New Zealand for endorsement.

 Associate Professor David K McKenzie and Professor Peter Frith.

 Principal authors and members of the COPD Implementation Committee.

-Logistical and financial support for the development of these guidelines was provided by the Australian Lung Foundation as part of its COPD program.
+Logistical and financial support for the development of these guidelines was provided by Lung Foundation Australia as part of its COPD program.
 This program is funded by non-tied program support grants from Boehringer Ingelheim Pty Ltd (North Ryde, NSW), GlaxoSmithKline Australia Pty Ltd (Boronia, VIC), Pfizer Australia (West Ryde, NSW) and Air Liquide Healthcare Pty Ltd (Alexandria, NSW).